CloudLabs-MOC/mslearn-fabric/Instructions/Labs/03-delta-lake-new.md

     ![](./Images/fab-ms-ex1-g11.png)

      After a minute or so, a new empty lakehouse will appear.
 You need to ingest some data into the lakehouse for analysis.
-There are multiple ways to do this, but in this exercise you'll download a CSV file to your local computer (or lab VM if applicable) and then upload it to your lakehouse.
+There are multiple ways to do this, but in this exercise, you'll download a CSV file to your local computer (or lab VM if applicable) and then upload it to your lakehouse.

 1. View the new lakehouse, and note that the **Lakehouse explorer** pane on the left enables you to browse tables and files in the lakehouse: